libp2p/specs/peer-ids/peer-ids.md

 ### ECDSA

 We encode the public key using ASN.1 DER.

-We encode the private key using DER-encoded PKIX.

 To sign a message, we hash the message with SHA 256, and then sign it with the ECDSA standard algorithm, then we encode it using DER-encoded ASN.1.